yopdog/test22/Liberland-constitution.md

  * **§XIII.2(3)** All Members of the Cabinet shall receive remuneration for their service as provided in the Annual Budget.
  * **§XIII.2(4)** No Person shall hold the office of Member of the Cabinet whilst holding any position in The United Cantons assembly or in the private sector concurrently.
  * **§XIII.2(5)** Should the Vice-Chancellor or any Secretary cease to hold his or her office, the Chancellor shall be responsible for finding a replacement.
- * **§XIII.2(6)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article IV.
+ * **§XIII.2(6)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article IX.
 * **§XIII.3.** Should the Chancellor become unable to perform one’s duties, the Vice-Chancellor shall take his place.
- * **§XIII.3(1)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article VI.
+ * **§XIII.3(1)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article X.
- * **§XIII.3(2)** Should the Chancellor's not return or be expected to return within sixty days, the assembly shall elect a new Chancellor in accordance with Article VI.
+ * **§XIII.3(2)** Should the Chancellor's not return or be expected to return within sixty days, the assembly shall elect a new Chancellor in accordance with Article IX.
 * **§XIII.4.** The Cabinet shall secure the borders of the Free Republic of Liberland and duly maintain an immigration system as prescribed by law; in foreign affairs, the Cabinet shall above all act in the interests of the Free Republic of Liberland.
 * **§XIII.5.** The Chancellor, on behalf of the Cabinet, shall once a year, on the thirteenth day of April, publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary.
 * **§XIII.6.** The Cabinet shall consist of the following Departments only: